PowerCommands/PowerCommands2022/Docs/Options.md

 You could also se that this Command has two options separated with pipe **"mode|name"**, first one named **mode** and the other one is **name**.
 This will give the user autocomplete feedback when typing - and using the [Tab] tangent.

-Programatically you can use Options in two ways, you could grab the value, wich is the parameter typed after the flag, like this (using the RegressionCommand as example, it is a user created command).
+Programatically you can use Options in two ways, you could grab the value, wich is the parameter typed after the option, like this (using the RegressionCommand as example, it is a user created command).

 ``` regression --mode normal --name "My sample project" ```